top of page

 Eunice Ingham (1889–1974)

-Building on Fitzgerald’s work, she carefully studied and charted detailed reflex points on the feet, publishing Stories the Feet Can Tell (1938).
+Building on Fitzgerald’s work, she carefully studied and charted detailed reflex points on the feet, publishing Stories the Feet Can Tell in 1938.

 Ingham’s method spread internationally and remains the foundation for most modern reflexology techniques.